xmos/lib_dsp/lib_dsp/doc/rst/lib_dsp.rst

 Audio Sample Rate Conversion
 ----------------------------

-The DSP library includes down-sample (decimate) and up-sample (interpolate) by factor of three functions called DS3 and OS3.
+The DSP library includes downsample (decimate) and oversample (upsample or interpolate) by factor of three functions called DS3 and OS3.
 In each case, the DSP processing is carried out each time a single output sample is required.
 In the case of the decimator, three input samples passed to filter with a resulting one sample output on calling the processing function.
 The interpolator produces an output sample each time the processing function is called but will require a single sample to be pushed into the filter every third cycle.
 All samples use Q31 format (left justified signed 32b integer).

 Both sample rate converters are based on a 144 tap FIR filter with two sets of coefficients available, depending on application requirements: